WouterGritter/portfolio-site/www/index.md

 <!-- title = Home -->
 ###### Psst, see this site's source code [on GitHub](https://github.com/WouterGritter/portfolio-site).

-My name is Wouter.
-Ever since I was a child I loved everything programming-related, and I still do to this very day.
-On my little corner of the internet you can learn a bit more about me regarding my hobbies, personal projects and accomplishments.
-Some of my projects will have a blog-like post you can read if you're interested!

-Be sure to check out the [Homelab](/homelab.md) page I recently updated.
+Programming has been my core passion since childhood, driving everything I do.
+I thrive on building software solutions and love getting hands-on with infrastructure and physical hardware – there's something uniquely satisfying about learning from tangible tech.
+This site showcases that journey: explore my software projects, technical accomplishments, and the blog posts where I dive deep into the how and why behind code I've written and projects I've worked on.
+Be sure to check out the recently updated [Homelab](/homelab.md) section too, where I geek out on datacenter gear, experiment with new stacks and tools, and tinker with self-hosted setups to push my understanding further.
+Explore the sections to the left to see my work.